 So this reaquaintance with F, in alien guise – E#.
 The opening bar is all there in strange colors: E – B# – E#, relating them to C#.

-Here, in Manuel Ponce’s sonata for guitar and harpsichord, I think of 027 as being prolonged in much the same way that Schenker speaks of prolonging triads, but there’s not agreement about the words and and way to think about *prolonging dissonances*.
+Here, in Manuel Ponce’s sonata for guitar and harpsichord, I think of 027 as being prolonged in much the same way that Schenker speaks of prolonging triads, but there’s not agreement about the words and the way to think about *prolonging dissonances*.
 We’re fighting the strict Schenkerians a bit on this point.

 Babbitt, to hold a sound, a chord (he’d say “a set class”), would gut his array and go Webernian for a spell.
 Brickle cited a viola & piano duo as an example.